Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 sudo passwd alxndr
 ```

-The following message confirmed that the password was updated successfully:
+The message below confirmed that the password was updated successfully:

 ```text
 passwd: password updated successfully
 ```

-I then tested the password by switching to the user account:
+I tested the password by switching to the user account:

 ```bash
 su - alxndr
 ```

-After successfully logging in, I returned to my original account using:
+Then I returned to my original account using:

 ```bash
 exit